wp-plugins/slideshow-jquery-image-gallery/readme.txt

 Check upcoming features, bug-fixes and development progress that are currently on the Slideshow project board at:
 [Slideshow project board - Trello.com](https://trello.com/board/slideshow-plugin-wordpress/506311260cc04591010463c2)

+= Need the (uncompressed) source code? =

+Find the Slideshow project's source code in my [GitHub](https://github.com/Boonstra/Slideshow) repository.
+The uncompressed files can be compiled using [Prepros](http://alphapixels.com/prepros/), or [CodeKit](http://incident57.com/codekit/).

 == Installation ==